Abstract review criteria

 Peer review process

 All submitted abstracts will be reviewed independently by at least two peer reviewers, including one lay member.
-The aim of this process is to ensure a high-quality programme of presentations and a lively, informative meeting at the pre-event on 2nd November (11:00-12:00).
+The aim of this process is to ensure a high-quality programme of presentations.

 We welcome interesting, well designed and well conducted work at all stages of development / delivery and ask reviewers to give equivalent weight to abstracts relating to work-in-progress, completed work and works highlighting best practice patient and public involvement.

 The main focus of our peer review process is the extent to which submissions meet the criteria for quality, relevance and importance.
-Reviewers are asked to mark abstracts using the full range of scores stated for each of the criteria.
-Each criterion has a score range with 1 being the lowest, and higher scores representing higher quality abstracts (e.g. 1=poor, 5=excellent).
+Reviewers are asked to mark abstracts using the full range of scores (1-5) stated for each of the criteria.

 A high scoring abstract will:

-- identify an important problem (one which responds to a clear gap in the literature; a practice or policy priority; a topic which is fundamental to primary/emergency/unscheduled care)
+- identify an important problem (one which responds to a clear gap in the literature; a practice or policy priority; a topic which is fundamental to Inclusion in Primary/Emergency/Unscheduled-Care Research)

 - describe a clear research question and aim